RalphHightower/blog/_posts/2024-11-23-IndianOceanGravityWell.md

 tags: [gravity well, oceanography, geology]
 categories: [Earth science]
 date: 2024-11-23 4:10 PM
-excerpt: 'The Indian Ocean "gravity hole" is the site of the deepest dent in Earth's gravitational field.
+excerpt: "The Indian Ocean “gravity hole” is the site of the deepest dent in Earth's gravitational field.
 It's a circular ocean region with a gravitational pull that's so weak, sea levels are 348 feet (106 meters) lower there than elsewhere on Earth.
-Discovered in 1948, the origins of this giant gravity hole — or geoid low, as it is technically called — remained a mystery until recently.'
+Discovered in 1948, the origins of this giant gravity hole — or geoid low, as it is technically called — remained a mystery until recently."
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: